dhanashree-chavan/flutter-android-docker-image/README.md

 <pre>docker pull dhanashreechavan/flutter-android:java17-android33-flutter3.7.2</pre>
 2. OR You can download <code>DockerFile</code> from this repository
 <hr>
-You will find detailed documentation about this image on https://hub.docker.com/repository/docker/dhanashreechavan/flutter-android/general
+You will find detailed documentation about this image on <a href="https://hub.docker.com/repository/docker/dhanashreechavan/flutter-android/general" target="_blank">DockerHub</a>